-The benchmark weight and tolerances are shown in the table below.
+The benchmark weight and tolerances are shown in the bottom table on page 171.
 The weights are to be maintained within the ranges, as long as the Fund can find attractive opportunities that meet its return, risk, and cash flow requirements.
 In the absence of opportunities investments will not be "forced" and under/over allocations may be made to any asset class whilst also remaining within the tolerance ranges.
 Should any allocation fall outside of the range the Committee shall seek to bring the allocation back within the range as soon as suitable opportunities are identified.